Posted - January 26, 2012 | Updated : February 8, 2012 | June 9, 2012 | August 9, 2015

 At the start of the issue I couldn't stop staring at Selina who is shown out of her Catwoman costume and in a low cut dress.

 But then Harley Quinn appeared and from then on my attention was on her, she is drop-dead gorgeous here.
-There is a two-page spread when she half turns as the Batman arrives; that's borderline erotica right there.
-So is this .
+There is a two-page spread when she half turns as the Batman arrives; that's borderline erotica right there. .

 Also, in another panel, Harley and Catwoman go at it while jumping around behind a stage with all the lighting and ropes and stuff.
 Once again, Jim Lee shows his commitment to giving jaw-dropping art by drawing multiple Catwoman and Harley Quinn figures in acrobatic splendor.